tamziy/CS_351_group_13/README.md

 # Timeline: Weekly Meeting Goals

 **Q2:** What is your goals that your group want to achieve in each weekly meeting?
-9/25 - Intial meeting, decide on Project Idea, set up Jira-GitHub-Figma, decide roles for Milestone 2
+9/25 - Initial meeting, decide on Project Idea, set up Jira-GitHub-Figma, decide roles for Milestone 2

 10/2 - Completing Milestone 2, outlining Python and initial data structures for project, beginning prototype mockups & user flow (UI/UX)